 You’ve seen the Facebook posts heralding “Coming Soon!
-Call ME for your first look”.
+Call me for your first look”.
 This type of marketing has become all to commonplace in real estate sales.
-The hook teases an upcoming property avaialble to buyers before it goes on the “market”.
+The hook teases an upcoming property available to buyers before it goes on the “market”.
 It promotes an exclusivity that is meant to get the potential buyer to call the listing broker directly to see/purchase the property.
 The property is generally not listed in the MLS system or on key housing portals such as Zillow or Realtor.com where buyers traditionally look for homes.
 In a busy real estate market many new listings are sold in this manner.

 How is Coming Soon discriminatory?

 The key issue with Coming Soon advertising is its exclusivity and lack of traditional scale.
 A listing that is placed on the open market via the Multiple Listing Service (MLS) goes out to all buyers through a variety of different channels (broker websites, Realtor.com, Zillow, etc).
 It is the traditional and accepted way of finding homes that are avaialble for sale.
 Buyers depend on these channels to find new listings and agents depend on them for listing details.

 Coming Soon listings, on the contrary, have a limited distribution usually via social media or word of mouth.
 A buyer must know to look in a non-traditional place for a listing or contact an agent that has the listing.
 The real estate community at large is not exposed to the listing and can not inform their clients of a property that may meet their needs.